 Senior Managers and Certification Regime (SMCR): Don’t overlook the operational impacts!

-After years of discussion, proposals for the extension of the Senior Managers and Certification Regime (SMCR) to all regulated firms were finally released in July.
-As expected, the rules are almost entirely consistent with the current regime for deposit-taking banks, so impacted firms are in the fortunate position of being able to leverage key learnings from banks who have already implemented SMCR compliant solutions.
+The start of 2019 signals an important year for the financial services industry, with the Senior Managers and Certification Regime (SMCR) already implemented for deposit-taking banks and insurers, it is now the turn of the rest of the industry to prepare for SMCR.
+However, with a go-live date of December 9th 2019, almost three years after the initial implementation for deposit-taking banks, solo-regulated firm are in the fortunate position of being able to leverage key learnings from firms who have already implemented SMCR compliant solutions.
 This will enable them to be better prepared for implementation and more likely to achieve a compliant solution in a more time and cost-efficient manner.

 For those new to the regime, SMCR consists of three parts: Senior Managers Regime, Certification Regime and Conduct Rules.
 The Senior Managers Regime aims to hold top level executives and Non-Executive Directors individually accountable for their part of the business, for which they must be assessed as fit and proper and receive regulatory approval.
 The Certification Regime requires firms to identify all individuals performing ‘significant harm functions’ and certify them as fit and proper to perform their role on an annual basis.
 Lastly, the Conduct Rules require a wide range of staff to perform their role and responsibilities in line with a new set of conduct standards.
 Breaching any one of the regimes can lead to punitive penalties for both firms and individuals.